An Introduction to Autonomic Response Testing:

 One level above the physical, is the electromagnetic (or energetic) body.
 The Autonomic Nervous System, responds to and channels energy throughout the physical body.
 Here, one might find a surgical scar or damaged tooth compromising the performance of the intricate network of the nervous system.
 This in turn could cause the shoulder pain.

-Discovery of such an energetic disruption, and its subsequent treatment, would lead to an instant rebalancing of the energetics and immediate cessation of the shoulder pain.
+Discovery of such an energetic disruption, and its subsequent resolution, would lead to an instant rebalancing of the energetics and immediate cessation of the shoulder pain.

 The Third Level of Healing: (Mental)